Benjamin-O-k/MyHouse/README.md

 # MyHouse
 This is a project about an online platform where people can comfortably buy houses.
 Here you will find state of the art world class looking house.
-The db.json file should be up and running
+The db.json file should be up and running by running the following command:json-server --watch db.json
 # index.js
 the file contains the code that makes sure the webpage is responsive and meets the user needs based on the provided items.
 # index.html